dangnelson/WATERBEAR-Shed/03 Roof Structure/Roof.md

 ## Using a Ladder

 Ladder safety is extremely important, especially with a roof of this slope.
 You'll need to use an *Extension Ladder* at an angle of one foot back for every four feet of height.
-I'd also recommend attaching the ladder at the top using something like a *Ladder Lock* to help prevent side to side movement.
+Attach the ladder at the top to the sheathing or rafters using a *Ladder Lock* to help prevent side to side movement.
 You'll need a second *8 ft Straight Ladder* to rest on the roof itself with 2 *Ladder Hooks with Wheels* attached.
 The wheels help you get the ladder up the roof until you can flip it over the ridge.
 Watch ladder safety videos and makes sure you're knowledgeable and comfortable before starting.

 ## Cover with Tarp

-This is a good time to figure out how to cover the structure with a tarp so you are protected and can take a break while finishing the gables.
+This is a good time to figure out how to cover the structure with a tarp so the shed is protected from rain and you can take a break while finishing the gables.
 We wrapped a tarp over the roof and under the rake overhangs, tying off to the overhang blocking.
 Until we had the gable felt installed, we tied another tarp off starting with a corner under the ridge overhang and down to the eaves.

 ## 08 Gable Sheathing <a name="gablesheathing"></a>